Before creating an application to process time-series data with TDengine, consider the following:

 If you encounter any problems during the development process, please click "Submit an issue" at the bottom of each page and submit it on GitHub right away.

-How to establish connections to TDengine and how to install and use TDengine connectors.
+This document describes how to establish connections to TDengine and how to install and use TDengine connectors.

 📄️ Data Model